Taylor term does not imply any nontrivial linear one-equality Maltsev condition: 3-wnu implies only trivial SLEMCs

 where $t$ is an operation symbol and $x_1,\dots,x_m,y_1,\dots,y_m$ are variable symbols such that $x_i\neq y_i$ for $i=1,2,\dots, m$. \end{observation} \begin{proof} Assume that $\algA$ satisfies a nontrivial SLEMC $M$ of the form

 where $r,s$ are two different operation symbols.
-Since the condition $M$ is supposed to be nontrivial, the variable sets $\{x_1,\dots,x_m\}$ and $\{y_1,\dots,y_k\}$ must be disjoint (for had we $x_i=y_j$ then we could take $r$ and $s$ to be the projections to the $i$-th and $j$-th coordinates, respectively, making $M$ trivial).
+Since the condition $M$ is supposed to be nontrivial, the variable sets $\{x_1,\dots,x_m\}$ and $\{y_1,\dots,y_k\}$ must be disjoint (for had we $x_i=y_j$ then we could satisfy $M$ by taking $r$ and $s$ to be the projections to the $i$-th and $j$-th coordinates, respectively).
 Therefore, the SLEMC $M$ implies

 where $x, y$ are distinct variable symbols.
 Since $\algA$ is idempotent, the operations of $\algA$ realizing $r$ and $s$ are idempotent and $\algA$ satisfies $x\approx y$, meaning $|A|=1$.